 The recent passage of bills like HB 7 which prevent schools from teaching honest history, and ‘Don’t Say Gay’ which threatens professional ruin for educators who create inclusive educational environments for LGBTQ students is only making Florida’s teacher shortage worse.

 Florida sends $ 1 BILLION annually to private schools.
 What are we getting in return?

 Jeb Bush’s failed education policies have saddled Florida taxpayers for the last 20 years.
 Unaccountable charter schools run by for-profit charter management companies eat-up taxpayer money, have very little oversight, and continue to enrich developers and politicians in their favor.
 Florida spends $1 billion in taxpayer money annually on various private school voucher programs.
 These dollars fund both religious and non-religious schools, many with little to no educational standards.

-The steady increase in state spending on private school voucher entitlements has diverted resources and essentially defunded our public schools.
-They must be reigned in, held to higher standards and should be required to open their doors to every student– including LGBTQ children.
+The steady increase in state spending on private school vouchers has diverted resources and slowly defunded our public schools.
+Some of these voucher programs are worthwhile, including those that create opportunities for students with disabilities of from low-income households, but many other voucher programs must be reigned in and reevaluated.
 In the meantime, we will continue to use our platform to push for transparency and accountability at private schools funded with taxpayer resources.

 Approximately 265,000 Florida public school students are still learning to speak English, and are consistently denied the opportunity to take standardized tests in their native language by the Florida Department of Education.
 The goal for these students has always been to learn English, but forcing them to take high-stakes examinations in a language they do not understand is unfair and counterproductive to the student’s academic progress.
 That’s why Carlos co-sponsored bipartisan legislation in 2020 to allow English language learners the opportunity to take standardized tests in their native language and he will continue to reach across the aisle to build momentum behind passage of this important legislation.